http_socket

 Current scope

-The current implementation provides eighteen predicates:
+The current implementation provides nineteen public predicates, grouped by responsibility:

 Reusable client connections are represented by http_connection(Host, Port, ...) handle terms that carry normalized endpoint metadata and can be passed to exchange/3, exchange_connection/3, connection_streams/3, and close_connection/1.